 Corporate structure also matters.

 For a seller to take full advantage of a 1042 rollover, their company must close its ESOP transaction as a C corporation.
 While S corp shareholders are also entitled to a tax-deferral, QRP reinvestment is limited to 10% of their sale proceeds.
 The remainder is subject to standard capital gains taxes.

-It is important to note that most QRPs cannot be actively traded.
-If securities are sold during the selling shareholder’s lifetime, capital gains taxes on the initial ESOP sale can be triggered and owed.
+If QRP investments are sold during a selling shareholder’s lifetime, capital gains taxes on the initial ESOP sale can be triggered and owed.
 But if a QRP is held until death, the investment receives a step-up in basis and can be sold without triggering taxes.

 Many QRPs can be purchased on margin.

 The portion of a QRP transaction financed by a monetization loan is treated the same as the original ESOP sale proceeds.
 This enables QRP investors to access the majority of their newfound liquidity without incurring capital gains taxes.
 This remainder can be used at the selling shareholder’s discretion – including reinvestment in more active strategies.

 It’s hard to predict future tax code changes, but Section 1042 is likely here to stay.
 Congress first codified the tax benefit in 1986 and has since expended the incentive multiple times, through bipartisan legislation.
 The most recent amendment passed in December 2022.